-- Blacking: This is a thick bitumen coating applied to the steel hull’s underside, which protects against corrosion while in the water.
-Every three years, it needs to be reapplied, costing $1,200.
+- Blacking: This is a thick bitumen coating applied to the steel hull's underside that protects against corrosion while in the water.
+Every three years, it needs to be reapplied.
+Cost is approximately $1,200.

 - Boat Lift: To apply the blacking (and for any other reason you might need to lift a boat), expect to add another $1,000.

 - Marina fees: The average yearly marina fee is $8,000.